SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-himanshukgp.md

 ### Personal Background

 Hello, I am Himanshu, a second year undergraduate student at IIT Kharagpur, India.
 I'm pursuing a degree in Mathematics and Computing.
-I love python as the way it very intuitive and easy.
+I love python as it is very intuitive and easy.
 I work on Ubuntu 16.04 LTS with sublime as editor.

 ### Education